crowdsecurity/crowdsec/docs/v1.X/docs/references/scenarios.md

 {{v1X.crowdsec.name}} can be used not only to process live logs, but as well to process "cold" logs (think forensics).

 For this to be able to work, the date/time from the log must have been properly parsed for the scenario temporal aspect to be able to work properly.
-This relies on the [dateparser enrichment](https://github.com/crowdsecurity/hub/blob/master/parsers/s02-enrich/crowdsecurity/dateparse-enrich.yaml)
+This relies on the [date-parse enrichment](https://github.com/crowdsecurity/hub/blob/master/parsers/s02-enrich/crowdsecurity/dateparse-enrich.yaml).
+For this to work the field `evt.StrTime` must have been filled with a string that represents the date & time. the date-parse enrichment support a large variety of formats.

 ## Scenario directives